To apply for this vacancy Log In

 Job Title: Part Time Instructor, IT Essentials

-Part Time Instructor for IT Essentials Course - pay per credit hour of assigned course DOQ
+Part Time Instructor for Information Technology Systems - pay per credit hour of assigned course DOQ

 Essential Duties and Responsibilities:

 - Files an appropriate course syllabus for each course taught within the course shell of the appropriate Learning Management System.

 - Ensures that each program/class contains essential curricular components, has appropriate content and pedagogy, and maintains currency.